 Data Control Language (DCL)

-You’ll discover a lot of terminologies used in the world of SQL and MySQL.
-Here are some fundamental terms to learn to grasp the technology quickly.
+You’ll discover a lot of terminologies used in the world of SQL and MySQL—some fundamental terms to help you learn the technology quickly.

 A database is a collection of information.
-Databases can be structured or unstructured.
+Databases are either structured or unstructured.

 The most common examples of databases are MS Access, SQL Server, Oracle, MySQL, and PostgreSQL.

-Relational database management systems (RDBMS) are integrated software packages that provide you with the ability to store and manipulate data in a relational format.
+Relational database management systems (RDBMS) are integrated software packages that allow you to store and manipulate data in a relational format.
 This means that you can make links between records to relate them together.
 For example, Microsoft Access and MySQL are both Relational DBMSs.

 The storage engine is technology in a database that manages how data gets stored on a disk.
 MySQL's four most commonly used storage engines are MyISAM, InnoDB, MERGE, and MEMORY.